Atmosphere of Pluto: Haze

-New Horizons discovered in the atmosphere of Pluto a multi-layered haze, which covers the entirety of the dwarf planet and reaches altitude over 200 km.
+New Horizons discovered in the atmosphere of Pluto a multi-layered haze, which covers the entirety of the dwarf planet and reaches altitudes over 200 km.
 The best images show about 20 layers of the haze.
 Horizontal extent of the layers is no less than 1000 km.
 The thickness of the layers varies from 1 to >10 km, and vertical distance between them is about 10 km.
 In northern regions the haze is 2-3 times denser than near the equator.

 Despite the very low density of the atmosphere, the haze is rather appreciable: it even scatters enough light to allow photographing some details of Pluto's night side.
 Long shadows from mountains are seen on the haze.
 Its normal optical depth is estimated as 0.004 or 0.013 (thus, it diminishes the intensity of a vertical beam of light by $1 - e^{-0.004} \approx 0.4\%$ or $1-e^{-0.013} \approx 1.3\%$; for grazing light the effect is much stronger).
 Scale height of the haze is 45–55 km; it approximately coincides with scale height of pressure in the middle atmosphere.
-On the heights of 100–200 km it diminishes to 30 km.
+At the heights of 100–200 km it diminishes to 30 km.

 Size of the haze particles is unclear.
 Its blue color points to a particle radius near 10 nm, but the ratio of brightnesses at different phase angles indicates a radius exceeding 100 nm.
 This can be explained by aggregation of small (tens of nm) particles into larger (hundreds of nm) clusters.